gabriel-roque/reactnest-boilerplate/README.md

 🇺🇸

 It should be noted that the advantages here highlighted are not all, but the main ones that can change the way you build your applications.
-Each and every feature present in the temple is completely motifable to suit the needs of your project if you need it.
+Any and all functionality present in templete is completely modifiable to suit the needs of your project if you need it.

 🇧🇷

 Cabe ressaltar que as vantagens aqui destacas não são todas, mas sim as principais que podem mudar a forma como você constroe suas aplicações.
-Toda e qualquer funcionalidade presente sente temple é completamente motificável para adequar as necessidades de seu projeto caso necessite.
+Toda e qualquer funcionalidade presente sente templete é completamente modificável para adequar as necessidades de seu projeto caso necessite.

 **1. Easy search | Busca fácil**